hackeronemail123-tech/Bad-USB-ducky-scripts/README.md

    - Shows limitations of short PIN security requirements
    - Can inform policy decisions on lockout mechanisms

+   **fake-windows-update-screen**
+4. - opens the devices chrome browser and goes to the fake windows update screen website
 ---

 ⚖️ LEGAL DISCLAIMER: